HazelGrant/share-selected-text_rails/README.md

 > *share selected text on twitter, buffer, and some others.
 Inspired by [medium.com](http://medium.com)*

+## Note on Develop

+It is not recommended that you use this branch.
+It is not stable and is for use keeping up with features I need the gem to have in the meantime while putting together PRs for the actual share-selected-text library.

 ## Installation

 Add this line to your application's Gemfile: